Privacy Notice for Supporters, Friends and Donors

 Unless subject to an exemption, you have the following rights with respect to your personal data:

-- Complaints: We endeavor to respond to you within 30 days from receipt of your correspondence related to privacy matters.
+- Complaints: We endeavour to respond to you within 30 days from receipt of your correspondence related to privacy matters.
 However, you have the right to contact the data protection supervisory authority to lodge a complaint with the UK Information Commissioner’s Office online at https://ico.org.uk/concerns/handling/

 - Access: You have the right to request us to provide you details of the personal information we hold about you.